cswin/CADA/README.md

 * Drishti-GS: https://cvit.iiit.ac.in/projects/mip/drishti-gs/mip-dataset2/Home.php
 * Rim-One-r3: https://medimrg.webs.ull.es/research/retinal-imaging/rim-one/

-Pre-process the ROI's by running src/data_preprocess/generate_ROI.py.
+Pre-process the original images by running src/data_preprocess/generate_ROI.py.

 ## 2. Directories
-* Go to REFUGE.py and change the directories for the source, target, and testing domains, for both the image and masks
+* For data loading, in REFUGE.py, change the directories for the source, target, and testing domains, for both the image and masks
-* In arguments.py, change the directories for tensorboard and model weights.
-This will need to be done as well in predict.py for the model weights loading and the model prediction.
+* For training, in arguments.py, change the directories for tensorboard and model weights.
-*
+* For testing, in predict.py, change the model weights and model results directories.

 ### 3. Train the model:

    ```shell